-At June 30, 2022, the School's primary long-term debt outstanding was the result of bonds issued to purchase the land and the buildings the School had been previously leasing.
-The School also has an outstanding long-term lease payable entered into to secure various computer equipment for educational purposes.
+At June 30, 2024, the School's primary long-term debt outstanding was the result of bonds issued to purchase the land and the buildings the School had been previously leasing.
 Additional information about the School's long-term debt is presented in the notes to financial statements.